webaverse/docs/docs/index.md

 ## ❓ What is the Webaverse?

 <a href="https://webaverse.com/" target="_blank" rel="noopener noreferrer">The Webaverse</a> is a blanket term used to describe a set of technologies that enable the use of spatial applications and objects powered by WebXR.
-These spatial applications are called "augs".
+These spatial applications are called "XR Packages" (XRPKs).

-See [`What Is Webaverse?`](about.md) for a more in-depth explanation, or read on to get started with using and developing augs!
+See [`What Is Webaverse?`](about.md) for a more in-depth explanation, or read on to get started with using and developing XRPKs!

 See [`Getting Started`](getting-started.md) for detailed guides on how to get started, as a user or developer!